Vyverberg helps entrepreneurs in horticulture realise their dream…

 Vyverberg believes it is important to be at the forefront of knowledge and innovation.
 In this context we work according to the current ISSO 86/87/88 standards, ensuring we are safer, more sustainable, future-proof, more knowledgeable; in short, better.

 In addition, we are proud to be the first consultancy bureau in the horticulture sector to be HortiQ certified, back in 2018.
 This proof of craftsmanship is a guarantee that clear procedures and criteria are followed during the construction process.
-This quality mark has been drawn up by AVAG, the organization of the Dutch greenhouse construction and installation sector.
+This quality mark has been drawn up by AVAG, the organisation of the Dutch greenhouse construction and installation sector.

 Vyverberg’s people are the key to its success